The Best Stuffed Zucchini Flowers Recipe (Zucchini Blossoms)

 Notes

-- Prepare the zucchini flowers by cleaning them before starting the recipe.
+- Clean The Zucchini Flowers: Prepare the zucchini flowers by cleaning them before starting the recipe.

-- Use a spoon or pastry bag to gently add the filling inside of each delicate flower.
-Don’t overstuff them, 2-3 tablespoons is perfect.
+- Don’t Overstuff The Zucchini Blossoms: Use a small spoon or pastry bag to gently add the filling inside of each delicate flower.
+Don’t overstuff them, 2-3 tablespoons is perfect to prevent them from bursting during the baking process.

-- If you need to store the zucchini flowers, place them in an airtight container along with a damp paper towel.
-Then lightly spray the paper towel so that it’s barely damp.
+- Storage: If you need to store the zucchini flowers, place them in an airtight container along with a damp paper towel.
 Keep them in the fridge until you are ready to make them.

 Just tried this recipe and my family loved it.
 Thank you so much!